jones21312321313213/NeuroPath/README.md

 4. Set up the Environment Variables:
 * Create a file named exactly .env inside the neuropath-backend folder.
-* Ask the lead developer (Zyla) for the database connection string.
+* Ask the lead developer (asd) for the database connection string.
 * Paste the string inside the .env file.
 (Note: DO NOT push this file to GitHub!)

 5. Run the database migrations and start the server: